Tekenlight/blog-tekenlight/_posts/2019-02-21-database-deadlock-mysql.md

 ---
 layout: post
 comments: true
-title: MySQL - Navigating through deadlock minefield
+title: Navigating through MySQL deadlock minefield
 description: How we solved an interesting deadlock error in MySql
 ---